By Susan P. Joyce

 Stick to business-related information that will help, rather than hurt, your job search.
 Focus on the skills and accomplishments that are relevant to job you want.

 Demonstrate your writing skills but not in a political diatribe (unless you want a job as a political commentator).
 Skip the vacation photos, even if you look great in your swimming suit (unless you are looking for a job as a model or photographer).
 The animated pooping bull or the fluttering butterflies may amuse your friends, but they probably won't impress many employers unless those graphics are relevant to the job opportunity you are seeking.

 Yes, you can make a razzle-dazzle resume Web page, but, unless you are looking for a job as a designer of razzle-dazzle Websites, stick to business.
 No music.
 No strange plug-ins required.
 No "cool, new technology."

 Your resume Website will fail if it can't be easily viewed by potential employers.

 And, remember your visitors - yellow letters on a dark navy blue background may look great to you, but your resume probably won't be very legible when printed (and, hopefully, it will be printed by a recruiter or employer some day).

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
-Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
-In 1998, her company, NETability, Inc. purchased Job-Hunt.org, and Susan has been editor and publisher of Job-Hunt since then.
-Follow Susan on Twitter at @jobhuntorg.
+A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
+Since 1998, Susan has been editor and publisher of Job-Hunt.org.
+Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.